Creating an efficient manufacturing process is a difficult and time-consuming undertaking.

 In the Lean world, the key word is “monument,” which refers to any hard-to-move marker of the way things were done in the past.
 Just like any company can benefit from a continuous improvement mindset, every company also has to deal with monuments; you find them in people, in procedures and processes, and within departments.
 They don’t want to move.
 Sometimes you have to work around them, and sometimes you have to find a way to break them open and loosen them up.

-1. Attack low-hanging fruit first to gain buy-in
+1. Continuous Improvement: Attack low-hanging fruit first to gain buy-in

 If you can show those resistant to change that even small revisions can lead to big results early in your implementation process, they may come on board more quickly.
 Then they become more willing partners on future projects and become more involved in the process.